prabhakar1234pr/prabhakar1234pr/README.md

-- 👋 Hi, I’m @prabhakar1234pr
+- 👋 Hi, I’m Prabhakar Elavala
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...coding and Data!
-- 🌱 I’m currently learning ...web development
+- 🌱 I’m currently learning ...Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...websites
+- 💞️ I’m looking to collaborate on ...projects
 - 📫 How to reach me ...prabhakarpr554@gmail.com

 <!---